Boats pluck people from roofs as floods sweep Serbia and Bosnia

 FLEEING ON FOOT

-In Bosnia, an army helicopter evacuated a pregnant woman in labour from her flooded house in the town of Doboj and took her to hospital in the central town of Zenica.
-Low clouds and fog were making rescue efforts difficult.

-In the village of Topcic Polje, near Zenica, a landslide devoured dozens of houses and water flooded the main road.
+In the village of Topcic Polje, near the central Bosnian town of Zenica, a landslide devoured dozens of houses and water flooded the main road.

 Villagers fled on foot along railway tracks with bags and babies in their arms.